How to calculate a ROM estimate and when to use it

 Often, execs simply want an overview of how much the work might cost.
 And we haven’t yet received the mandate to do a deep dive into requirements and scope that would enable more accurate results from the budget forecasting.

-How do you represent a ROM estimate?
+How do you present a ROM estimate?

 I always encourage managers to present budgets as a range, because single-point estimates often trap you into a certain mindset where there is no scope for change, whatever the reason.